AviatrixSystems/Docs/HowTos/SAML_Integration_Okta_IDP.rst

 Configure Okta for Multifactor Authentication (OPTIONAL)
 ########################################################

-Once you have successfully configured Okta IDP with Aviatrix SP, you can configure Okta for Multifactor Authentication.
+Once you have successfully configured Okta IdP with Aviatrix SP, you can configure Okta for Multifactor Authentication.

 Please read this `article <https://support.okta.com/help/Documentation/Knowledge_Article/Multifactor-Authentication-1320134400>`__ from Okta on Multifactor setup.